MSeveri96/Polymorphism-NDI-C6-Input-Files/README.md

 ## Pristine Alpha and Pristine Gamma

 The directories containing the files for the simulations of pristine alpha and gamma, are "pristine_alpha" and "pristine_gamma".
+These directories contain the files:
+-)a
+-)b